ETH-DISCO/cluster-tutorial/README.md

 The last instruction will display a public link that you can then use to access the notebook.

-To add additional dependencies you will need to add the following flags:
+To add additional dependencies once you're in the conda environment you will need to the following flags:

 ```bash
 pip install <dependency> --upgrade --no-cache-dir --user --verbose